 - Access to the Office through a Freecall number, which is free from landline phones; - Access to the Office through email and online services.
-The importance of email and online access is demonstrated by their use this year in 84% of all complaints received (51% by email and 33% through the website complaint form); - Information on how to make a complaint to the Ombudsman is available in 17 languages in addition to English and features on the homepage of the Ombudsman's website.
-People may also contact the Office with the assistance of an interpreter by using the Translating and Interpreting Service; - The Office's accommodation, building and facilities provide access for people with disability, including lifts that accommodate wheelchairs and feature braille on the access buttons and people with hearing and speech impairments can contact the Office using the National Relay Service; - The Office's Regional Awareness and Accessibility Program and Youth Awareness and Accessibility Program target awareness and accessibility for regional and Aboriginal Western Australians as well as children and young people; - The Office attends events to raise community awareness of, and access to, its services, such as: - The Dowerin Machinery Field Days Agricultural Show in August 2021; - The Multicultural Communities Council WA mini-expo as part of the Mental Health Week event in October 2021; - The Financial Counsellors' Association of WA Conference marketplace in November 2021; and - The Office's visits to adult prisons and the juvenile detention centre provide an opportunity for adult prisoners and juvenile detainees to meet with representatives of the Office and lodge complaints in person.
+The importance of email and online access is demonstrated by their use this year in 85% of all complaints received (44% by email and 41% through the website complaint form); - Information on how to make a complaint to the Ombudsman is available in 17 languages in addition to English and features on the homepage of the Ombudsman's website.
+People may also contact the Office with the assistance of an interpreter by using the Translating and Interpreting Service; - The Office's accommodation, building and facilities provide access for people with disability, including lifts that accommodate wheelchairs and feature braille on the access buttons and people with hearing and speech impairments can contact the Office using the National Relay Service; - The Office's Regional Awareness and Accessibility Program and Youth Awareness and Accessibility Program target awareness and accessibility for regional and Aboriginal Western Australians as well as children and young people; - The Office attends events to raise community awareness of, and access to, its services, such as: - The Financial Counsellors' Association of WA Conference marketplace in November 2022; - o The Wagin Woolorama Agricultural Show in March 2023; and - The Multicultural Communities Council WA mini-expo as part of the Refugee Week event, Finding Freedom: Refugee Mental Health and Inclusion Symposium in June 2023. - The Office's visits to adult prisons and the juvenile detention centre provide an opportunity for adult prisoners and juvenile detainees to meet with representatives of the Office and lodge complaints in person.